 Once the marketing department generates a large volume of prospects, along with any inbound leads, it’s up to the rep to sift through the noise and identify the best opportunities.
 If there isn’t a process in place, salespeople end up wasting hours calling leads that were never going to convert.

-Identifying a Good Lead on the First Phone Call
+What is a Good Lead?
+Identifying One on the First Phone Call

 The initial phone call between a rep and their lead is the most important one.
 It’s here where a decision is needed on whether it’s worth pursuing.
 Cold calling can be tricky, but it’s a key component to understanding a leads’ suitability to potential deals.